 \end{equation*}

-\(A^{-1} \) does not exist.
+\(A^{-1} \)

 Given a square matrix \(A \) to find its inverse we need to find a matrix \(A^{-1} \) such that \(AA^{-1}=I \text{.}\) Let’s begin by considering the \(2\times 2 \) case.
 Let